SumiSastri/dev-blogs/docs/programming-database-design/part5-ERDS-relationships-multiplicities.md

 _Tables_

-- **Records or Typles**: Individual entries in a table - usually in rows also
+- **Records, rows or tuples**: Individual entries in a table are called tuples, rows, data elements or records
-- **Fields**: Specific data points within a record - usually in columns
+- **Fields, columns or attributes**: A field is a specific data point within a record organised in columns that reference ERD entity attributes
+- **Relations, tables, files**: Tables are the organisation of all the data - records and fields to create a table file, they take into account ERD relations
+- **Super keys**: These identify a row or tuple in a table, they reference primary keys in ERDs

 In a database table, data occurrences refer to the individual rows (or records) that represent specific instances of data.
 Each row contains values for the columns (or fields) defined in the table schema.
 For example: